 (note: an important part of this was the launch of a drive to build a million council homes.
 This alone provided an enormous amount of good jobs-the builders and finishers, their suppliers, designers, planners, administrators, etc. People who now had decent wages and affordable housing were able at last to afford to spend a little on furnishings for their new homes, leisure, clothing, transport, etc. The whole economy started to boom in a way it had never done before.)

 My own parents were able to buy a house in 1955.
 (My father had a good job as an engineer, but was not filthy rich, and my mother stayed at home to look after my sister and me.)
 In 1957, Conservative Prime Minister Harold Macmillan made his famous “You’ve never had it so good” speech, in which he said:

 “Indeed let us be frank about it – most of our people have never had it so good.

 “Go around the country, go to the industrial towns, go to the farms and you will see a state of prosperity such as we have never had in my lifetime – nor indeed in the history of this country.”

 And it was the same story in the USA, but bigger.
 So, still think governments can only spend “taxpayers’ money”?
 You’ll be telling me the Sun revolves around the Earth next.

-Note- I know, there was an actual debt to the USA for the armaments, ships etc we bought from them, that did have to be repaid, because the goods were priced in dollars, not pounds.
+Note- I know, there was an actual debt, in dollars, to the USA & Canada for the armaments, ships etc we bought from them, that did have to be repaid, because the goods were priced in dollars, not pounds.
 But this debt was managed so that it never became a burden, and did not prevent the UK becoming prosperous.